ishitam77/CypherFortRSA/README.md

 # CypherFortRSA
-This repository contains a encryption and decryption code of RSA algorithm (Rivest-Shamir-Adleman).
+This repository is built on the idea of the RSA algorithm (Rivest-Shamir-Adleman), and it uses the C++ programming language to encrypt and decrypt messages.